Hilton Amsterdam Airport Schiphol – ‘Fly me to the Moon’ – the Hilton Amsterdam Airport Schiphol Transforms the Long-Haul Layover

 The fitness centre is open 24 hours so whether beating jag lag or getting your trip off to a good start, the up-to-date equipment is always available to use.

 The eforea spa is open all day ‘till late, offering treatments with Elemis products.
-I didn’t have time to try a treatment, but the spa area was well appointed, with relaxation area and plunge pool, sauna, hot tub and steam room.
+I didn’t have time to try a treatment, but the spa area was well appointed, with a relaxation area and plunge pool, sauna, hot tub and steam room.

 Summary

 Hilton Amsterdam Airport Schiphol felt more like a destination resort hotel than an airport property.
-It has certainly set the bar high for other airport properties for its excellent price/quality ratio and the varied, contemporary facilities for both business users and leisure travellers.
+It has certainly set the bar high for other airport properties for its excellent price/quality ratio and varied, contemporary facilities for both business users and leisure travellers.

 So, let you next long-haul trip get off to a flying start with a relaxing upscale stop over at the Hilton Amsterdam Airport Schiphol.